springfall2008/batpred/docs/apps-yaml.md

 # apps.yaml settings

-The basic configuration for Predbat is configured in the `apps.yaml` file.
+The basic Predbat configuration is defined in the `apps.yaml` file.

-Depending on whether you have used the [combined AppDaemon/Predbat add-on installation method](install.md#appdaemon-predbat-combined-install) or the
+Depending on how you installed Predbat the `apps.yaml` file will be held in one of three different directories in Home Assistant:

-[HACS, Appdaemon add-on then Predbat installation method](install.md#predbat-installation-into-appdaemon), the `apps.yaml` file will be held in one of two directories in Home Assistant:
+- if you have used the [Predbat add-on installation method](install.md#predbat-add-on-install), apps.yaml will be in the directory `/addon_configs/6adb4f0d_predbat/apps`,

-- `/addon_configs/46f69597_appdaemon-predbat/apps` if you used the combined AppDaemon/Predbat add-on installation method
+- if the [combined AppDaemon/Predbat add-on installation method](install.md#appdaemon-predbat-combined-install) was used, it's in `/addon_configs/46f69597_appdaemon-predbat/apps`,
 or

-- `/config/appdaemon/apps/batpred/config/` if you used the HACS, AppDaemon add-on then Predbat installation method
+- with the [HACS, Appdaemon add-on then Predbat installation method](install.md#predbat-installation-into-appdaemon), it's `/config/appdaemon/apps/batpred/config/`.

 You will need to use a file editor within Home Assistant (e.g. either the File editor or Studio Code Server add-on's) to edit the `apps.yaml` file - see [editing configuration files within Home Assistant](install.md#editing-configuration-files-in-home-assistant) if you need to install an editor.

 This section of the documentation describes what the different configuration items in `apps.yaml` do.

-When you edit `apps.yaml`, AppDaemon will automatically detect the change and Predbat will be reloaded with the updated file.
+When you edit `apps.yaml`, the change will automatically be detected and Predbat will be reloaded with the updated file.
-You don't need to restart the AppDaemon add-on for your edits to take effect.
+You don't need to restart the Predbat or AppDaemon add-on for your edits to take effect.

 ## Warning! apps.yaml file format